afkchel/Cybersecurity-Road-Map/Network-Plus/Notes/Cloud/NAT-vs-Bridged-Lab.md

-# 🧪 Lab: Virtualization Networking Modes (NAT vs. Bridged)
+# 🧪 Lab: Virtualization Networking Modes (NAT vs Bridged)

 This lab explores the practical implementation of **Network Function Virtualization (NFV)** and **Virtual Network Interface Cards (VNICs)** using a Type 2 Hypervisor.